 Harvard has several PhD programs that may also be of interest to students considering applying to the PhD program in economics.
 These include Business Economics, Political Economy and Government, Public Policy, and Health Policy.
 Many students in these programs have considerable overlap in their coursework with courses offered to PhD students in economics.
 Many also have dissertation committees that include faculty members of the economics department.

 We encourage those with interest in any of those programs to also apply to those programs.
 The Department of Economics will make admissions decisions independently, so application to or admission to other programs will not adversely affect admissions decisions within the department.
-If you opt to apply, please note, GSAS will not accept more than three applications from any individual during the course of his or her academic career.
+However, please note that if you choose to apply to additional programs, you can only submit three applications during the course of your academic career.

 Applicants should have an understanding of economics.
 At a minimum, we expect some economics courses beyond the principles level.
 However, the ultimate objective of the program is to produce successful economic researchers, so demonstrating the ability to do research is an important criterion.
 This could be accomplished by either having done research previously or via experience as a research assistant.
 In the latter instance, a letter from the supervisor indicating the ability to do research is critical.

 Mathematical preparation is also important.
 The minimum level of mathematical preparation to be considered for admission includes calculus and linear algebra and demonstration of proficiency with mathematics.
 Increasingly, successful applicants will have taken more mathematics.
 In particular, most successful applicants now take real analysis, although that is not a requirement.
-We do not require a minimum GRE score, however among students admitted in the last few years, scores ranged in the 97th percentile.
 Prospective students must include a writing sample of no less than 15 pages.

 Graduate students in economics receive full tuition and stipend support while they are enrolled and making satisfactory progress toward the PhD.
 The division strongly encourages applicants to apply for support from extramural agencies.
 Students who receive competitively funded extramural fellowships, which will be used toward our student support upon matriculating to our programs, may be eligible to receive an educational allowance from the division.
 If you have external funding, please be sure to state that in your application.
 If you don’t have funding when you apply but receive it later, please make sure to communicate this to the department.